KirianCaumes/Kirian-Caumes-Website/README.md

 There is a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) on that project already configured, feel free to use it.

-Install dependecies with:
+Install dependencies with:

 ```sh
 npm install
 ```

-Start the script with the debuger or with:
+Start the script with the debugger or with:

 ```sh
 npm run dev